How Montessori Education is Adapted for Different Age Groups

 These strategies encourage students to get comfortable voicing their opinions, thinking critically, and

 working collaboratively.
-This results in the strong development of social, emotional, and practical skills, in addition to academic preparedness.
+This results in the strong development of social, emotional, and practical skills and academic preparedness.

 Benefits of Adapting Montessori Education Throughout Childhood